dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

 - error: 1

 After you are sure that your table is not empty, you can set higher thresholds to ensure that the table meets size requirements.
-We aim to verify if the table meets size requirements and is not too small
+We aim to verify if the table meets size requirements and is not too small:

 - warning: 692
 - error: 381